bornfight/README/playbooks/javascript/file-downloads.md

 ---
-title: Axios
+title: File downloads
-description: Tips and tricks on how to handle API calls inside your app with Axios
+description: Implementation methods on how to handle file downloads in your app
 ---

+#Axios implementation

 ## Fetching a file
 There are two ways to allow a user to download a file from your API: